opengisch/QField-docs/documentation/how-to/navigation-and-positioning/navigation.en.md

 !![](../../assets/images/navigation-search-bar.png)

-You can also set a destination point by opening the feature form menu and selecting the *Set Feature as Destination* action.
+You can also set a destination point by opening the feature form and selecting the *Set Feature as Destination* action from the 3-dotted menu *(⋮)*.

 !![](../../assets/images/navigation-destination-feature-form.png)